-There seems to be a bit of confusion around soy and soy products.
-I believe the major reason is perhaps a lack of specificity.
+There seems to be a bit of confusion around the consumption of soy and soy products.
+I believe the major reason is perhaps a lack of specificity or precision in terminology.
 I’ll share with you what experts are saying and where the cross talk is occurring.

 Let’s start with Dr. Starch aka Dr. McDougal a pioneer in the plant based movement.
-He is concerned about soy consumption but offers a most delicious soy burger recipe.
-Basically he says, limit to 5-10% of calorie consumption.
+He is concerned about soy consumption but at the same time offers one of the most delicious soy burger recipes.
+Basically he says, limit soy to 5-10% of calorie consumption.

-The problem is we don’t know what period of time 5% for life, a meal or a day?
+The problem is we don’t know what period of time to apply the 5% – lifetime? meal? daily?
 The other problem is he uses soy in the most general sense.
-However is was 2005 and we know more now.
-I think if we replaced his use of the term soy with soy protein isolate, which he mentions in the newsletter, the recommendation would be more clear.
+However, it was 2005 and we now know more.
+I think if we replaced his use of the term soy with “soy protein isolate”, which he mentions in the newsletter, the recommendation would be more clear.
+Avoid soy protein isolate.

 Now let’s blast forward to 2012, it looks like 3-5 servings a day of soybeans, tofu or tempeh is just fine.
 So go ahead and try Dr.M’s burger recipe found here: